Special Use Permits

 Permit Application Tips

-- Please note that if you have held a past research permit and have not submitted your results your application will be denied.
+- Please note that if you have held a past research permit and have not submitted your results and/or report, your application will be denied.

 - Applicants who were previously assigned a research vest that was not returned are not eligible to apply.